nancirose-piazza/DS2020-6672/Midterm_Project/README.md

 Task 1: Completed.
 Can be found under midterm-nanci.pynb.
 The training pynb is as it sounds, it's the notebook full of hyperparameter tweaks and longer epochs.

-Task 2: Cannot be completed due to account permission on AWS
+Task 2: Completed.
+Needed to be implemented for Task 3.

 Task 3: Completed.
 Can be found in the subfolder midterm files.